OfficeDev/teams-toolkit-samples/CONTRIBUTING.md

 3. The things request you to do are almost done.
 Then we will triage the samples onboarding tickets daily, a PM and a Engineer in our team will be assigned to help you review the source code together with the meta data you provided in the ticket.
 Please keep an eye on your ticket and update your samples accordingly if there is any updating request during the review.

+## How to maintain your sample

+Please be noted that you are the maintainer of your sample.
+You're responsible for updating your sample to make it work in Teams Toolkit under following circumstances:

+- Upgrade the sample to new version when there's breaking change in new Teams Toolkit releases.
+If not upgrade, treat it as deprecated.
+- Fix bugs that are related to sample business logic.

+When we found issues of sample or miration needed, we'll trigger email to sample contributor to inform you to maintain.
+If not upgraded or fixed in a certain time, we'll treat it as deprecated.

 # Code of Conduct